icons8/lunacy-docs/docs/layerstyles.md

 ![Layer properties](public/properties_new.png)

-For details on styling properties, refer to the [Styling](https://docs.icons8.com/styling) section of our documentation.
+For details on styling properties, refer to the <a href="https://docs.icons8.com/styling" target="_blank">Styling</a> section of our documentation.

 ### Adding a layer style